 Memorable Manitobans: John Sigfus Helgason (?-1978)

 Born in North Dakota, he came to Manitoba with his parents and settled on a farm in the Morden area.
-He was educated at Diamond School and later began his teaching career there.
-He received further education at Wesley College, the University of Manitoba, and the Winnipeg Normal School.
+He was educated at Diamond School and received further education at Wesley College, University of Manitoba, and Winnipeg Normal School.